|

 transplantation is a wonderful life-saving surgery, but this

-can raise a lot of questions for someone learning about it
+complicated procedure can raise a lot of questions for someone

-Transplantation (the Center) does not engage in the practice
+Center for Liver Transplantation (the Center) does not engage

-of medicine.
-The Center, under no circumstances, recommends particular
+in the practice of medicine.
+The Center, under no circumstances,

-treatments for individuals and, in all cases, recommends
+recommends particular treatments for individuals and, in all

-that you consult your physician before pursuing any course
+cases, recommends that you consult your physician before pursuing

 What does the liver do?The liver,